 Embedding Columns

-Use LLMs to enrich your dataset with vector embeddings, unlocking use cases like semantic search and recommendations
+Use embedding models to enrich your dataset with vector embeddings, unlocking use cases like semantic search and recommendations

-Embedding Columns enable you to generate vector embeddings for each row in your dataset using ChatGPT (OpenAI).
+Embedding Columns enable you to generate vector embeddings for each row in your dataset using ChatGPT (OpenAI) or Gemini (Google).
 Select the column in your dataset you'd like to generate embeddings for, or use liquid templating to combine columns together.
 This setup allows you to generate text input for each row, with the embedding automatically written back to your Embedding Column.

 Example Use Cases for Embedding Columns